povlhp/iBus2PPM/README.md

 # iBus2PPM
 Arduino code to read iBus over serial port, and output PPM to FlightController.

+PWM support removed again.
+But, you can use channel 5+6 for PWM, and then have iBus2PPM swap these channels out in the PWM stream.
+So 2 working PWM channels (fine for pan/tilt).

-Now includes support for 4 PWM channels.
-Using experimental faster PPM with variable frame size. tested and working on CleanFlight.
+Using experimental faster PPM with variable frame size.
+Tested and working on CleanFlight.
+Should bring latency from 22.5ms -> around 15ms.

 Some parts borrowed and adapted from elsewhere on the Internet.